 • short papers: at most 8 pages (using 10-point font), excluding the bibliography and well-marked appendices.

 Submitted papers must follow the LNCS template from the time they are submitted.
 ANUBIS follows a double-blind review process and all papers that are not desk-rejected will be reviewed by two to three experts.
+Submissions must be uploaded to the following EasyChair website https://easychair.org/conferences/?conf=esorics2025, in the ANUBIS track.

 Important dates